-4- Remove back refractory slab (J).
+4- Remove the rear refractory slab (G).

-To install the new slabs, execute the steps in reverse order.
+To install new refractory slabs, follow the above steps in reverse.

-APPENDIX 7: EXPLODED DIAGRAM AND PARTS LIST
+APPENDIX 8: EXPLODED DIAGRAM AND PARTS LIST

 IMPORTANT: THIS IS DATED INFORMATION.
 When requesting service or replacement parts for your stove, please provide the model number and the serial number.
 We reserve the right to change parts due to technology upgrade or availability.
 Contact an authorized dealer to obtain any of these parts.
 Never use substitute materials.
 Use of non-approved parts can result in poor performance and safety hazards.